JarkkoPar/GodotSingleBoardComputer/README.md

 ## I2cDevice nodes

+### I2cAds1115

+A ADS1115 based device for interfacing with analog sensors using I2C.
+Currently in development.

+Default I2C address 0x48.

 ### I2cPca9685

 A PCA9685 based device for controlling leds or servo motors.
 Currently the servo controls are implemented for a 16 channel PCA9685 device.
 You can set the minimum and maximum ms for each of the 16 channels (which each correspond with a servo), and the angle for each servo.

+Default I2C address 0x40.

+### I2cVl53l0x

+A VL53L0X based distance sensor for measuring distances.
+Currently initializes automatically in to continuous (or back-to-back) reading mode.
+You can get the measured distance in millimeters from the `distance_mm` property of the node and in inches from the `distance_inch` property.
+Note that the maximum distance measured by the VL53L0X sensor is 2 meters (2000 millimeters or 78.7 inches).
+If the distance returned is greater than the maximum, it meas there is nothing found in range of the sensor.

+Default I2C address 0x29.

 ## AdcDevice nodes

 ### AdcTemperatureSensor

-A temperature sensor that interfaces with an ADC.
+A temperature sensor that interfaces with an ADC built in to the SingleBoardComputer.
 While this just now returns values, they may be wrong.

 ## Helper nodes